Demand Management for Peak to Average Ratio Minimization via Intraday Block Pricing: IBP price structure design problem

 In problem \eqref{eq:LLs}, the set of decision variables is denoted by $\Xi_L\!=\!\{d^{sh}_{tc},\ \forall(t\!\in\!\mathcal{T},c\!\in\!\mathcal{C});\ d^s_{tcf},\ \forall (t\!\in\!\mathcal{T},c\!\in\!\mathcal{C},f\!\in\!\mathcal{F})\}$.
-Variable $d^{sh}_{tc}$ denotes the energy shifted in cluster $c \in \mathcal{C}$ at time-slot $t \in \mathcal{T}$, \com{\ak{while variable $d^s_{tcf}$ denotes the estimated demand response} of block $f$, cluster $c$ at time $t$, under the IBP scheme}.
+Variable $d^{sh}_{tc}$ denotes the energy shifted in cluster $c \in \mathcal{C}$ at time-slot $t \in \mathcal{T}$, while variable $d^s_{tcf}$ denotes the estimated demand response of block $f$, cluster $c$ at time $t$, under the IBP scheme.

-\com{The objective function in \eqref{eq:LLs1} represents the collective cost perceived by consumers which includes the total \textit{consumer bill} paid to the utility company (first term) and the \textit{consumer shifting cost} due to load shifting in time (second term).} \com{P}arameter $\tau_{c}$ indicates the cost coefficient of load shifting at cluster $c$, describing the level of discomfort that a consumer experiences when shifting his/her demand.
-The cost associated with load shifting is described by a quadratic function since the rate of discomfort increases when a greater shift in demand is experienced. \ak{The objective function \eqref{eq:LLs1} inflicts a trade-off between the economic benefit provided by the IBP scheme prices $\lambda^s_f$ and the discomfort associated with the shifting cost coefficient $\tau_c$.}
+The objective function in \eqref{eq:LLs1} represents the collective cost perceived by consumers which includes the total \textit{consumer bill} paid to the utility company (first term) and the \textit{consumer shifting cost} due to load shifting in time (second term).
+Parameter $\tau_{c}$ indicates the cost coefficient of load shifting at cluster $c$, describing the level of discomfort that a consumer experiences when shifting his/her demand. {The cost associated with load shifting is described by a quadratic cost function that grows with the demand shifted (see e.g. \cite{62667201,erkoc2015game1}).
+It should be highlighted that the presented methodology and results can be easily generalized to any convex cost function. } The objective function \eqref{eq:LLs1} inflicts a trade-off between the economic benefit provided by the IBP scheme prices $\lambda^s_f$ and the discomfort associated with the shifting cost coefficient $\tau_c$.

 Constraints \eqref{eq:LLs2}-\eqref{eq:LLs7} express the time-shifting flexibility of different clusters using the IBP scheme.
 Equality \eqref{eq:LLs2} ensures power balance at every time-slot $t\!\in\!\mathcal{T}$ and cluster $c\!\in\!\mathcal{C}$ such that the demand supplied by the utility company to the consumers, $\sum_{f\in\mathcal{F}}d^s_{tcf}$, minus the load shifting $d^{sh}_{tc}$ equals the baseline demand $D_{tc}$.
 The energy consumption partitioning among the consumption-blocks of the IBP scheme is expressed through constraints \eqref{eq:LLs3} and \eqref{eq:LLs4}.
 Constraints \eqref{eq:LLs5} and \eqref{eq:LLs6} provide lower and upper bounds on load shifting as a percentage $\sigma_c$ of the baseline demand.
 Finally, constraint \eqref{eq:LLs7} ensures that the demand shifting is energy neutral within the considered time horizon.
 Parameters $\sigma_c$ in constraints \eqref{eq:LLs5} and \eqref{eq:LLs6} quantify the amount of flexible demand that can be shifted at each time-slot $t$.